brantheeman/brantheeman/README.md

 - 👋 Hi, I’m @brantheeman
-- 👀 I’m interested in mostly game development
+- 👀 I’m interested in Linux, Cloud, and JavaScript
-- 🌱 I’m currently learning Java and C++
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on all game ideas, as well as front end web development.
+- 💞️ I’m looking to collaborate on all front end web development projects.
 - 📫 How to reach me https://www.linkedin.com/in/brandan-p-267549114/

 <!---